seacode/gmacs/docs/smbkc/smbkc.Rmd

 ## 4. Model Parameters

-Estimated parameters with scenarios 8 and 10 are listed in Table 2XX and include an estimated parameter for natural mortality ($M$) in 1998/99 assuming of an anomalous mortality event in that year, as hypothesized by Zheng and Kruse (2002), with natural mortality otherwise fixed at 0.18 $\text{yr}^{-1}$.
+Estimated parameters with scenarios 8 and 10 are listed in Table 2XX and include an estimated parameter for natural mortality ($M$) in 1998/99 assuming an anomalous mortality event in that year, as hypothesized by Zheng and Kruse (2002), with natural mortality otherwise fixed at 0.18 $\text{yr}^{-1}$.

 In any year with no directed fishery, and hence zero retained catch, $F_t^\text{df}$ is set to zero rather than model estimated.
 Similarly, for years in which no groundfish bycatch data are available, $F_t^\text{gf}$ and $F_t^\text{gt}$ are imputed to be the geometric means of the estimates from years for which there are data.
 Table 3XX lists additional externally determined parameters used in model computations.